-Gene (Geno) Boyd is in his mid-forties and lives in Elk City, Idaho.
+Gene (Geno) Boyd is in his mid-forties and lives in Idaho County, Idaho.
 He works as a carpenter and basic handyman.
 In his free time he likes to hike and explore.
 He has a wife and a daughter who also like to spend time outdoors.
 (He spends days at a time off-grid, so please do not be offended if he does not respond to comments right away.)

 After spending time with Geno you would probably not know him to hold any particular political or spiritual beliefs, as he tends to keep such things close to the vest; yet, he does believe there is a great calling on his life: in fact, he believes it is too great for him alone, and he must share it with many.

 In the year 1997, with the difficult biblical subject of “Great tribulation” weighing heavy on his heart, Geno undertook a lengthy prayer-walk that covered countless miles in multiple states over a significant period of days, weeks, and months.
 He would not stop until he had some direction or answer to his prayers.

 It came one day as Divine inspiration, with the Spirit of the Lord speaking clearly into his life, saying, “I am for your renewal and strengthening: equip for emergency or flight, and prepare all those I give to you.”

 Foresight that is not put to good use is a sad waste.
 Apocalyptic foresight is no exception; it was not given us for the sake of continuous bible studies or academic debates.
 We have it that we might prepare and equip ourselves for trouble, and we have it to prepare and equip others, as much as—if not more than—we can prepare and equip ourselves.